tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/change_record_owner.html' target='_blank'>Quick Base Documentation</a>

+Use API_ChangeRecordOwner to change the owner of a record.

+In Quick Base, a person who creates a record is the record owner.
+You can set up roles that restrict a record's view/modify access to the record owner.
+On occasion, you may need to transfer record ownership from one user to another.
+If you are using a technical support application, for instance, you might want to transfer ownership of a support incident (record) from one tech support rep to another.

+You must have Full Administration rights on the application to use this call.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------